KamensekD/Ender-3_PRO_v4.2.2_Marlin_firmware/README.md

-## NOT TESTED YET - use with caution and at own risk!
+## PARTLY TESTED - "Stable version doesn't seem to install, bugfixed Nightly version seems to work OK!" - use with caution and at own risk!

 This is my take of zisismaras's **marlin_auto_build** to build customized Marlin firmware for **Ender-3 Pro** with **4.2.2** board